rolandbernard/thesis-axiom-weakening/notes/Thesis/What does the AI think/Bing Chat Balanced.md

 # Bing Chat Balanced

-Structuring a bachelor thesis can be challenging but it’s also an opportunity to showcase your research skills.
-[Here’s a typical structure of a bachelor thesis that you can use as a starting point](https://www.mos.ed.tum.de/en/tb/lehre/theses/structure/):
+Structuring a bachelor thesis can be challenging but it's also an opportunity to showcase your research skills.
+[Here's a typical structure of a bachelor thesis that you can use as a starting point](https://www.mos.ed.tum.de/en/tb/lehre/theses/structure/):

 1. Introduction
     - Provide an entryway to your topic